maldoinc/wireup/docs/pages/manual_configuration.md

     parameter_ref=TemplatedString("${cache_dir}/${USER}/db"),
 )

-# Alternatively you can update the context in bulk using a dict of initializer parameter name as keys
+# Alternatively, you can update the context in bulk using a dictionary of initializer parameter names as keys
-# and container parameter reference as values.
+# and container parameter references as values.
-# To use interpolated strings you must wrap the string with TemplatedString.
+# When using interpolated strings, make sure you wrap the string with TemplatedString.

 # NOTE: Parameter references MUST be wrapped with ParameterWrapper here!
 container.initialization_context.update(